 Term Definition Delphix Setup Delphix Setup is the Delphix Continuous Data's user interface for system administrators to configure their engine settings, such as storage, support bundle, authentication, and network configurations.
 Delphix Management Delphix Management is Delphix Continuous Data's user interface for product administrators to manage their virtualized or masked datasets.
 Delphix Self-Service Delphix Self-Service is the Delphix Continuous Data user interface designed specifically for project teams, application developers, and testers to manage their virtualized datasets.
 Command Line Interface (CLI) Command Line Interface (CLI) is the engine's terminal interface which allows users to perform various administrative commands.
 This is not to be confused with the dxtoolkit.
-Delphix Download Portal Delphix Download Portal 130 is the location where users download Delphix's products.
-Delphix Support Portal Delphix Support Portal 131 is the location where users receive support for Delphix's products.
+Delphix Download Portal Delphix Download Portal 131 is the location where users download Delphix's products.